Wee Man Isn’t Happy About Elf Man Illegal Downloading Lawsuits

-Well, it looks like porn studios aren’t the only entertainment executives diving into the piracy litigation pool.
-One of the dare devils from the Jackass franchise, Jason “Wee Man” Acuna, has found himself caught in the center of an online copyright infringement case.
-But the small-statured actor wants fans to know that he’s not the one behind the illegal downloading crackdown involving Elf-Man – a family-friendly DVD movie in which he stared.
+P-rn studios aren’t the only entertainment niche diving into the piracy litigation pool.
+One of the dare devils from Jackass, Jason “Wee Man” Acuna, has found himself caught in the center of an online copyright infringement case.
+But the actor wants fans to know that he’s not the wizard behind the Elf-Man illegal downloading crackdown.

 New Rash Of Illegal Downloading Lawsuits: ELF-Man Downloaders Under Siege

 A straight to DVD Christmas miracle, Elf-Man chronicles the high-jinx of a stranded Elf who helps the beleaguered Harper family during Christmastime.

 Now, I know what you’re thinking.
 A true Hollywood powerhouse like MGM or Miramax must be behind Elf-Man.
 But no, Elf-Man was the brain child of Elf-Man LLC – a small independent movie company.
 And now Elf-Man LLC is suing about 200 people in Oregon and Colorado for allegedly downloading the movie illegally.